Professional edition active

 View Patient Education

-Premenstrual syndrome (PMS) is a recurrent luteal-phase disorder characterized by irritability, anxiety, emotional lability, depression, edema, breast pain, and headaches, occurring during the 5 days before and usually ending a few hours after onset of menses.
-Premenstrual dysphoric disorder is a severe form of PMS.
-Diagnosis is clinical, often based on the patient’s daily recording of symptoms.
-Treatment is symptomatic and includes diet, medications, and counseling.
+Premenstrual syndrome (PMS) is a recurrent disorder that occurs during the luteal phase of the menstrual cycle, characterized by irritability, anxiety, emotional lability, depression, edema, breast pain, and headaches, occurring during the 5 days before and usually ending a few hours after onset of menses.
+Premenstrual dysphoric disorder (PMDD) is a severe form of PMS.
+Diagnosis is clinical, often based on the patient’s daily prospective recording of symptoms for 2 menstrual cycles.
+Treatment is symptomatic and includes diet, complementary and alternative medicine, medications, cognitive behavioral therapy, and counseling.

 Etiology of PMS